 Molecular models provide valuable insights into the structure-property relationship of nanostructures and give us a general idea of how materials respond to external deformation \cite{Rappaort2004}.
 In particular, mechanical phenomena, such as fracture, originate from the nanoscale and span multiple orders of magnitude, connecting nanoscale inelastic behavior to larger-scale dynamics \cite{DAL2022115639}.

-Molecular models are built on the assumption that atoms are modeled as point masses, while appropriate potential functions describe their interactions.
-They allow for significantly larger models compared to quantum mechanical frameworks and often serve as a bridge to continuum mechanical descriptions \cite{raabe1998}.
-However, physically meaningful studies require a large number of atoms, so the dimension of the problem is high, and the number of interactions between the particles to be considered is even higher.
+Molecular models are built on the assumption that atoms are point masses, while appropriate potential functions describe their interactions.
+They allow for significantly larger models than quantum-mechanical frameworks and often serve as a bridge to continuum-mechanical descriptions \cite{raabe1998}.
+However, physically meaningful studies require a large number of atoms, so the dimension of the problem is high, and the number of particle interactions to be considered is even higher.
 These issues limit the application of molecular models and make an overall efficient implementation challenging \cite{Nos1984AUF, Andersen1980MolecularDS}.

 Significant effort has been devoted to overcoming this issue, with proposals that can be categorized into two groups.
 The first group includes methods that optimize the distance evaluations and interaction evaluation by introducing cutoff radii, Verlet lists, and Linked Cell lists \cite{Rappaort2004, DOBSON2016211}.
-The second group of methods focuses on multi-threading, i.e., distributing the computation effort within several tasks that are executed individually \cite{PLIMPTON19951, TRANCHIDA2018406}.
-Such parallelization can be performed through atom-wise decomposition, force decomposition, and spatial decomposition, whereas the third strategy has shown the highest efficiency for molecular problems \cite{Plimpton1993FastPA, Phillips2005ScalableMD}.
+The second group of methods focuses on multi-threading, i.e., distributing the computation effort within several tasks that are executed individually \cite{plimpton55, TRANCHIDA2018406}.
+Such parallelization can be performed through atom-wise, force, and spatial decomposition, whereas the third strategy has shown the highest efficiency for molecular problems \cite{Plimpton1993FastPA, Phillips2005ScalableMD}.